Quangoateo/BASIC_CRUD-_.NET_WebApp/README.md

 # CRUD WEBAPP
-This is the practice of CRUD methods in .Net Finance webapplication
+This is the practice of CRUD methods in .Net Finance Webapplication